 What treatments are available?

-Individual actinic keratosis can be treated using cryosurgery.
-Lesions are frozen using liquid nitrogen using a spray gun or a cotton-tipped applicator.
-While this is effective, this can leave hypopigmented (lighter) spots at the treated area or, less commonly, hyperpigmented (darker) spots.
-If dark spots result you should inform your doctor immediately as this can be treated using creams.
-Sun avoidance after treatment will reduce the risk of darkening greatly.
+Individual lesions are frozen using liquid nitrogen using a spray gun or a cotton-tipped applicator.
+While this is effective, this can leave hypo-pigmented (lighter) spots at the treated area, which can be permanent.
+Less commonly, hyper-pigmented (darker) spots can appear.
+If this occurs you should inform your doctor immediately as this can be treated using creams if treated early.